deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/transferlearning/vgg16/TransferLearning.md

 When running multiple epochs users will save on computation time since the expensive forward pass on the frozen layers/vertices will only have to be conducted once.

 ## Show me the code
 This example will use VGG16 to classify images belonging to five categories of flowers.
-The dataset is available for download here.
+The dataset will automatically download from http://download.tensorflow.org/example_images/flower_photos.tgz

 #### I.  Importing VGG16
 ```